OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_Mass_Assignment.md

 ## How to Test

-Following a classic example that can help to better understand the issue.
+The following is a classic example that can help to illustrate the issue.

 Suppose a Java web application with a `User` object similar to the following: